-Bob Steinberg has a wide range of legal experience as a mediator, a trial lawyer, a counselor, and a trial judge.
+Bob Steinberg has a wide range of legal experience as a mediator, an arbitrator, a trial lawyer, a counselor, and a trial judge.
 Prior to forming his current law firm, Mr. Steinberg engaged in private law practice in a Cincinnati, Ohio law firm for 16 years.
 His law firm practice consisted primarily of complex litigation and professional mediation services.
 Before entering private law practice, Mr. Steinberg served as a U.S. Magistrate Judge in the Federal Court, where he presided over the trial and settlement of hundreds of civil cases for 18 years.
 During the preceding 10 years, he was a federal prosecuting attorney.
 He supervised the U.S. Attorney’s Offices in Cincinnati and Dayton Ohio, prosecuted federal criminal cases and defended the U.S. government in civil litigation.
 Mr. Steinberg has participated in the trial of hundreds of cases as a trial lawyer and as a trial judge.
 He began his career as a federal law clerk conducting legal research and writing for U.S. District Judge David Porter in Cincinnati, Ohio.

 Mr. Steinberg is a member of the bars of the U.S. Supreme Court, the U.S. Court of Appeals for the Sixth Circuit, the Southern and Northern Districts of Ohio, and the State of Ohio.
 He taught for many years as an adjunct professor at the University of Cincinnati Law School and the University of Dayton Law School.
 His courses included Trial Practice, Evidence, Professional Responsibility, Criminal Constitutional Law, and Criminal Law.
 He served as National Vice President of the Federal Bar Association, President of the Dayton and Cincinnati Chapters of the Federal Bar Association, Member of the National Council of Magistrate Judges, Member of the Magistrate Judge Advisory Group to the Administrative Office of U.S. Court (one of six judges chosen nationally), Instructor at the Federal Judicial Center, Life Member of the Sixth Circuit Court of Appeals Judicial Conference, Member of the Sixth Circuit Steering Committee for Gender/Race Fairness, Member of the Southern District of Ohio Rules Committee, Member of the Southern District of Ohio Civil Justice Reform Act Advisory Committee, and Advisor to the U.S. Attorney General’s Advocacy Institute.
 He is a member of the American Bar Association, the Ohio State Bar Association, and the Cincinnati Bar Association.
 He is a Master of the Bench of the Potter Stewart Inn of Court.

-During his career, Mr. Steinberg has conducted more than 200 legal seminars on subjects including Mediation, Trial Practice, Attorney Fee Awards, Federal Courts, Civil Rights, Employment Discrimination, Complex Litigation, and Evidence.
+During his career, Mr. Steinberg has conducted more than 200 legal seminars on subjects including Mediation, Arbitration, Trial Practice, Attorney Fee Awards, Federal Courts, Civil Rights, Employment Discrimination, Complex Litigation, and Evidence.

 Mr. Steinberg obtained a Bachelor of Arts degree in Journalism from the Ohio State University and a Juris Doctorate degree from the Ohio State University School of Law.